ASEAN–India Free Trade Area: Criticism

 While there are many benefits to the ASEAN-India FTA, there is concern in India that the agreement will have several negative impacts on the economy.
 As previously stated, the two regions aim to reduce their tariffs on a majority of their traded goods.
 This will allow them to increase the market access of their products.
 It is criticised, however, that India will not experience as great an increase in market access to ASEAN countries as ASEAN will in India.

 The economies of the ASEAN countries are largely export-driven, maintaining high export-to-GDP ratios (in 2007, Malaysia had a ratio of over 100%).
-Considering this, as well as the global financial crisis and India's expansive domestic market, the ASEAN countries will look eagerly towards India as a home for its exports.
+Considering this, as well as the 2008 financial crisis and India's expansive domestic market, the ASEAN countries will look eagerly towards India as a home for its exports.

 Since the early 2000s, India has had an increasing trade deficit with ASEAN, with imports exceeding exports by more than US$6 billion in 2007–2008.
 It is feared that a gradual liberalisation of tariffs and a rise in imported goods into India will threaten several sectors of the economy, specifically the plantation sector, some manufacturing industries, and the marine products industry.
 As a dominant exporter of light manufacturing products, ASEAN has competitive tariff rates that make it difficult for India to gain access to the industry market in ASEAN countries.

 Before the agreement was signed, the Chief Minister of Kerala, V.S.
 Achuthanandan, led a delegation to the Indian Prime Minister protesting against the FTA.
 The state of Kerala is an important exporter in the national export of plantation products.
 It fears that cheap imports of rubber, coffee, and fish would lower domestic production, adversely affecting farmers and ultimately its economy.
 Kerala has already experienced a flooding of its market with inexpensive imports under the South Asia Free Trade Agreement of 2006.
 Cheap coconuts from Sri Lanka and palm oil from Malaysia has since hindered Kerala's coconut cultivation.

 To alleviate the losses that arise from the initial stages of trade, the Government of India must be able to effectively redistribute some of the wealth to those industries who suffer from the increased competition with ASEAN markets.
 This way, total welfare gains in India would increase and India would ultimately benefit from trade with ASEAN.

+Union Commerce Minister Piyush Goyal has sharply criticised India’s past trade strategy with ASEAN nations, calling the approach “silly” and describing the bloc as the “B-team of China”.